cloudmesh-community/fa18-523-60/project-report/report.md

 design, and other to raise necessary funds to complete their projects.
-This paper explores the topic of crowfunding by analyzing the Kickstarter Projects dataset obtained from Kaggle while utilizing big data technologies such as MongoDB, virtual machines, cloud, Docker, and PyMongo driver.
+This paper explores the topic of crowfunding by analyzing the Kickstarter Projects dataset obtained from Kaggle while utilizing big data technologies such as MongoDB, virtual machines, MongoDB Atlas and DigitalOcean, and PyMongo.

 ## Introduction